 And, says Kevin Moore, professor of hepatology at London's Royal Free Hospital, that can happen to people who would not think of themselves as having a drink problem.
 "The majority of people who develop alcoholic liver disease are not alcoholic," he says.
 "They just drink too much."
 The eventual effect of liver disease, if it isn't halted or reversed, is severe cirrhosis (scarring) and death.

 What happens when you stop?

 There isn't a lot of research into how the body reacts when someone who regularly drinks alcohol just stops.
 Some of the best indicators come from research led by Professor Moore and the Royal Free team.
 They looked at the effects of a 'dry January' on 102 moderate drinkers.
-The full results of the study have yet to be published, but early results were presented at the 2015 American Association for the Study of Liver Disease conference.
+The early results were presented at the 2015 American Association for the Study of Liver Disease conference.